KogenNobori/CNN-medical-image-classification/README.md

 ## Classification tasks
 The classes the model aimed to identify in each dataset are as follows:

-Pneumonia　&nbsp; ... normal, Pneumonia;
+Pneumonia　&nbsp;... normal, Pneumonia;
 Covid-19 &nbsp; &nbsp; &nbsp;... normal, Covid-19, viral Pneumonia;
-Brain tumors...
+Brain tumors ...
 Glioma, Meningioma, Pituitary tumor, no tumor;
 Retinal OCT &nbsp;... normal, CNV, DME, drusen

 Each project achieved 70-85% accuracy depending on the number of epochs.
 Further improvements can be achieved by optimizing the hyperparameters.